build-on-aws/content/tutorials/application-integration-patterns/01-request-response-with-api-gateway/index.md

 cdk deploy
 ```

-This command will "synthesize" the app into an [AWS CloudFormation](https://aws.amazon.com/cloudformation/) Stack, and deploy it in your AWS account.
+This command will "synthesize" the app into an [AWS CloudFormation](https://aws.amazon.com/cloudformation/) template, and deploy it in your AWS account.

 > If `cdk deploy` throws an error, make sure that you have bootstrapped your AWS account following the instructions in the [CDK setup guide](https://aws.amazon.com/getting-started/guides/setup-cdk/module-two/).